Two Borderland teachers die from COVID-19

 Las Cruces Public Schools announced the death of 42-year-old media teacher Elizabeth Placencio on Tuesday.

-According to the district, Placencio passed away Monday night after being hospitalized with COVID-19 for nearly a month.
-She taught Film and Broadcast Media at Mesa Middle School since it opened its doors in 2010.
+According to the district, Placencio died Monday night after being hospitalized with COVID-19 for nearly a month.
+She taught film and broadcast media at Mesa Middle School since it opened its doors in 2010.

 Prior to teaching at Mesa Middle, Placencio taught at LCPS’ White Sands Elementary.
 In all, she dedicated more than two decades of her life to teaching children in Las Cruces.